-Tips from 3500 Miles on the GlideCycle Saddle
+Tips from Cindy after 12000 Miles Riding the GlideCycle Saddle

-- Adapting the fanny to a GlideCycle seat is similar to the process of getting use to bicycle seat discomfort, but on the GlideCycle, we can all be thankful for the missing crotch pressure.
-Experience will also help you learn to really take charge of the seat position and comfort as small adjustments go along way to improve comfort each time you need it.
+- Adapting the fanny to a GlideCycle seat is similar to the process of getting used to bicycle seat discomfort, but on the GlideCycle, we can all be thankful for the missing crotch pressure.
+Experience will also help you learn to really take charge of the seat position and comfort as small adjustments go a long way to improve comfort each time you need it.

 - As your posterior muscles get stronger, you will be able to run in a less aggressive position and feel powerful with the pelvic riser tube more vertical instead of in the forward tilted aggressive or hill running position.
 This is often more comfortable all around.
 This has been the biggest change I have noticed during running.
-There have been times on small inclines where I have not had to Shift seat position forward and I never could have done that a year ago.
+There have been times on small inclines where I have not had to Shift seat position forward and I never could have done that in my first 500 miles.

 - Shorts with even a small amount of padding in the fanny (seamless cycling baggy shorts or lycra shorts) make a significant difference in comfort.